olinjs/olinjs/lessons/01-welcome-internet/INCLASS.md

   - Challenge: find requests which aren’t GET

 ##Javascript:
-- Write some simple JavaScript functions in https://jsfiddle.net/ (remember: ctrl+shift+j opens the developer console -- that’s where your console.logs will print).If you need function ideas, try the first couple of these problems: https://projecteuler.net/archives
+- Write some simple JavaScript functions in https://jsfiddle.net/ (remember: ctrl+shift+j opens the developer console -- that’s where your console.logs will print).
+If you need function ideas, try the first couple of these problems: https://projecteuler.net/archives
 - If you like learning from textbooks, this one is pretty good: http://eloquentjavascript.net/
 - Practice debugging JavaScript (Please fork the jsfiddles before editing them!)
   - http://jsfiddle.net/swalters4925/j4pykdtz/2/